CHI St. Alexius Health and University of Mary | Radiologic Technology Program

 The Radiologic Technology Program follows University of Mary’s academic calendar; most university holidays are honored by the program.

 Students frequently find it necessary to work while enrolled in the professional program.
 Successful completion of the program should be the priority for students, therefore students will negotiate schedules with their employers to accommodate the school schedule.
 Under no circumstances are work commitments, job interviews or employee orientations legitimate reasons for missing class, being late to class or leaving class early.

 Admission into the Professional Program

-The RT Program accepts eight students each year.
-Application forms are available from the RT school at CHI St. Alexius Health and from the program advisor at University of Mary.
+The RT Program accepts ten students each year.
 A non-refundable $25.00 application fee is required.
-Applications should be completed and turned in to the RT Pogram by January 1 for consideration for admission into the professional program.
+Applications should be completed and turned in to the RT Program by December 15 for consideration for admission into the professional program.
 (Directions on how to apply are below.)
 The professional program begins at the end of August each year.